Landscaper Injury & Workers Compensation Lawyer: Chicago, Illinois

 - Lifting Injuries – Groundskeepers and landscapers routinely lift extremely heavy bags of mulch/dirt along with potted trees, bushes, and plants.
 Improper lifting practices can lead to serious overexertion injuries, including backaches, sprains, and strains.

-- Cuts and Lacerations – Sharp utility knives, sharp tools, saws and thorny plants can cause serious cuts and lacerations.
-The supervisor, foreman or owner should provide quick access to a first aid kit.
+- Cuts and Lacerations – Sharp utility knives, sharp tools, saws, and thorny plants can cause serious cuts and lacerations.
+The supervisor, foreman, or owner should provide quick access to a first aid kit.

 - Equipment Repair Injuries – Clearing or fixing a jammed mower or power tool can cause catastrophic injuries if the power is not completely turned off or the blades have not yet stopped moving completely.
 Many groundskeepers have self-amputated fingers, hands, toes, and feet caused by lawnmowers spinning blades.

-- Sprains and Strains – On level ground, holes, depressions, and steep inclines can create the perfect environment for twisting ankles and straining muscles, ligaments and tendons.
+- Sprains and Strains – On level ground, holes, depressions, and steep inclines can create the perfect environment for twisting ankles and straining muscles, ligaments, and tendons.

 Landscaper Death Investigations

 In cases involving workplace safety concerning landscapers and groundskeepers, investigations into accidents and deaths involving outdoor work that include:

-According to the Bureau of Labor, there are certain steps at any landscaper groundskeeper can take to minimize the potential of suffering injury.
+According to the Bureau of Labor, there are certain steps any landscaper groundskeeper can take to minimize the potential of suffering an injury.
 These precautions involve various landscaping preparatory and finish activities that include:

-During grading and soil preparation the landscaper should:
+During grading and soil preparation, the landscaper should:

 - Use proper fitting gloves while shoveling and hoeing.

-- Keep a safe distance away when trenching, digging or working close to underground utility painted markings.
+- Keep a safe distance away when trenching, digging, or working close to underground utility-painted markings.